 - If entry into your rectum is tight or too painful, practice breathing techniques to become more relaxed

 - If you’re male, once inside and about one or two knuckles deep, about two inches inside, angle your finger up as you should feel a round bulb of tissue (the prostate)

 - After trying with one finger, apply more lube to another finger, then try fingering yourself with two fingers

 Once you feel comfortable with fingering, it’s time to move onto butt plugs.
 Butt plugs are usually stiffer than your average sex toy and give the wearer precise internal pressure.
 For men, butt plugs offer targeted P-spot stimulation, delivering some rather intense orgasms.
 However, they are still highly pleasurable for women too!

 We usually recommend starting with a butt plug that has a circumference between 1 and 3 inches.
-The BASICS Slimline Butt Plug from Lovehoney is ideal for first timers.
+The Lovehoney Jeweled Metal Medium Butt Plug 3 Inch from Lovehoney is ideal for first timers.
 This slimline anal plug goes from 1.6 inches in circumference, to 3.2 inches in circumference at its widest point.
 This means that you can start at 1.6 inches to begin with, and then push the toy further and further inside.
 Again, apply lubricant before starting to make it easier for the butt plug to slide in.